Parents Just Don't Understand

-Composition and lyrics
+Lyrics

-In the first verse, the Fresh Prince recounts the time he went to the Gallery Mall with his family to buy clothes for the upcoming school year.
-His mother buys him clothes that do not align with his personal tastes, including bell-bottoms and a plaid shirt with a butterfly collar.
-On the first day of school, the Prince attempts to fake being sick, with no success.
-Forced to wear the clothes that his mother chose for him, the Prince is met with ridicule from his schoolmates.
+In the first verse, the Prince recalls a trip to the Gallery Mall where his mother picked out embarrassing clothes for the new school year, including bell-bottoms and a butterfly-collared shirt.
+He tries to fake an illness to avoid wearing them on his first day, but is forced to attend school in the outfits, where he is promptly mocked by his peers.

-In the second verse, the Prince recounts the time he took the family Porsche out for a drive while his parents were on vacation, despite not yet having a driver's license.
-He picks up an attractive young girl and takes her to McDonald's.
-When the Prince shows off the car's speed, he is pulled over by the police, and finds out that the girl he picked up was a tween runaway.
-The Prince is arrested and his parents have to cut their vacation short to bail him out; they angrily assault him on the way home.
+In the second verse, the Prince recounts taking his parents' Porsche for a joyride while they were on vacation, despite not having a driver's license.
+He picked up an attractive young girl and took her to McDonald's, but his attempt to demonstrate the car's speed resulted in a police officer pulling him over.
+The Prince was arrested and his parents were forced to cut their vacation short to bail him out; they angrily beat for his actions on the ride home.

 Critical reception

-Jack Barron from NME wrote, "Over a hip-bone-quaking bass and horns that blow harder than a hurricane The Fresh Prince tells a domestic tale that halfway through turns into a nightmare when his mom buys him zits for his birthday and dresses him in flares.
+Jack Barron from NME wrote, "Over a hip-bone-quaking bass and horns that blow harder than a hurricane The Fresh Prince tells a domestic tale that halfway through turns into a nightmare when his mom buys him zits [sic] for his birthday and dresses him in flares.
 Mind you he's his own worst enemy, making typical mistakes like stealing his parents' car to impress his girlfriend and striking out until he gets arrested by the police for not having a licence. [...]
 Wack it up the next time you have an argument with your ma and pa."